Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 Always center Launchy setting added (allows you to move it but will recenter every time you hit the hotkey) .
 Fixed skin color problem in dropdown box
 .
-Installer is more Vista friendly for non-admin users
+Installer is more Vista friendly for non-admin users .
+Launchy would crash if you hit hotkey a few times while options dlg was open, if you use the options button instead of the menu.
+Fixed.

 Done for beta 1:
 .
 Thanks to Tyler Sticka for Launchy's beautiful new skin and icon!